javalikescript/lha/extensions/freebox/readme.md

 ## Setup

-You need to discover the Freebox API URL and get a token.
+You need to generate an application token, start the action in the extension then validate the application on your freebox device.

 ## Usage